Sophia Al-Maria

 Biography

-Sophia Al Maria is an artist, writer, and filmmaker.
-She grew up between the United States and Qatar before moving to Egypt to study comparative literature at the American University in Cairo.
-She next completed a graduate degree in aural and visual cultures at Goldsmiths, London.
+Al-Maria grew up between the United States and Qatar before moving to Egypt to study comparative literature at the American University in Cairo.
+She next completed a Master’s degree in aural and visual cultures at Goldsmiths, London, before returning to Qatar to work at Mathaf: the Arab Museum of Modern Art.
+She is currently based in London.

 Exhibitions